-Spittlebugs, however, are easy to spot because they’re usually hopping around the yard.
-Walk through the yard to disturb them and see if you can spot any.
-Another big sign of spittlebugs is by noticing a white, frothy substance in the blades of grass or on garden ornamentals.
-These look like masses of sticky bubbles and they’re produced by spittlebug nymphs hiding from other predators.
-Nematodes can be a little tricky to spot because they are located below the soil in the roots and they are microscopic.
-Signs included stunted plant growth, premature wilting and the yellowing of leaf blades (chlorosis).
+Spittlebugs are easy to spot because they’re usually hopping around the yard.
+Walk through the yard to disturb them and see if you can spot any jumping around.
+Another big sign of spittlebugs is noticing a white, frothy substance in the blades of grass or on garden ornamentals.
+These look like masses of sticky bubbles that are produced by spittlebug nymphs hiding from other predators.

 Some of the insect control products listed below are labeled to treat these common insects.
 Be sure to read the label thoroughly before application.
 Learn more about different types of lawn insects in Insect Identification.

 Hi-Yield Bug Blaster Bifenthrin – 1 Quart – Ready to Spray$32.95

 Natural Guard Spinosad – 1 Quart – Ready to Spray$32.95